17 Product Hunt Alternatives That Actually Work (2026)

 That does not mean Product Hunt is bad.
 It means Product Hunt alone is not a strategy.

 This guide covers 15 platforms worth your time, with honest takes on cost, backlink value, and what actually works on each.
+You can also browse past tournament results to see which products have launched successfully.
 If you want an even broader view on launch strategy, read our full guide to launching your product in 2026.

 Quick take